grisha/grisha.github.com/source/_posts/2015-05-04-recording-time-series.markdown

 naive method of recording a time series is to store timestamps as is.

-Since the data points might arrive at arbitrary intervals, to correlate the series with a particular point in time might be tricky.
+Since the data points might arrive at arbitrary and inexact intervals, to correlate the series with a particular point in time might be tricky.
+For example if I have a datapoints arriving somewhere in between minute bounaries, to answer the question of what happened during a particular minute would require specifying a range, which is not as clean as being able to specify a precise value.
 One way to improve upon this is to divide time into intervals of a particular size and assign datapoints to the intervals.

 For example, if our interval size is 10 seconds (I may sometimes refer to it as the _step_), we could divide the entire timeline starting